 The term "profile" is a general one that is used about either a "package" or an "item".
-"Profiling" is a general term that describes the process of creating an implementation guide, or any of the resources found in one.
+"Profiling" is a general term that describes the process of creating an implementation guide, or any of the profiled resources found in one.

-Conformance Resources
+Conformance Items (Resources)

 Typically, Implementation Guides both restrict and extend APIs, resources and terminologies.
 FHIR provides a set of resources that can be used to represent and share the decisions that have been made, and allows implementers to build useful services from them.
 These resources are known as the conformance resources.
 These conformance resources allow implementers to:

-Indicate that some API calls are not used for a particular use , and provide additional details about how the API calls are used (Conformance Resource)
+Indicate that some API calls are not used for a particular situation, and provide additional details about how API calls are used (Conformance Resource)

 Add additional operations or search parameters not in the base specification (using the OperationDefinition resource or the SearchParameter Resource